Green Startup Monitor

 Long-term monitoring of the sustainable start-up ecosystem in Germany

 The Borderstep Institute has been surveying the sustainable start-up ecosystem in Germany in the research area Sustainable Entrepreneurship since 2013.
 Various projects and publications have dealt with the development and challenges of green startups in recent years.
-This year, the Green Startup Monitor (GSM) is published for the fourth time.
+This year, the Green Startup Monitor (GSM) is published for the fifth time.
 It is published jointly by Borderstep and the German Startups Association.

 Green startups are driving the sustainable transformation to climate neutrality by 2050, which the European Green Deal clearly states as a goal.
 With their environmentally friendly products and services, the approximately 6,000 green startups in Germany not only make an important contribution to climate and environmental protection, but are also an increasingly important economic and social factor with their sustainable jobs and social solutions.